shivaprasad2394/linux-ipc/README.md

 - Process is an instance of an executing program. ...
 - Program is a passive entity as it resides in the secondary memory.
 - Process is a active entity as it is created during execution and loaded into the main memory.

+LG explanation
+- Program itself is  some thing static,sequence of instruction stored in Disc.
+- process is nothing but "program in action".